 Q#10 – What can I do with my utilities to reduce my environmental footprint?

-Answer: Apart from solar panels, other options you have include upgrading to a higher-efficiency furnace, triple-pane/energy-efficient windows and an on-demand water tank to name a few.
+Answer: Apart from solar panels (although being made with toxic, non-recyclable materials from questionable sources), other options you have include upgrading to a higher-efficiency furnace, triple-pane/energy-efficient windows and an on-demand water tank, to name a few.

-If you’re focussed on reducing your garage suite’s environmental footprint even more, we have other options for you to explore.
-Contact us anytime and we’ll be happy to chat!
+If you’re focused on reducing your garage suite’s environmental footprint even more, we have other options for you to explore.
+Contact us anytime, and we’ll be happy to chat!

 Calgary Garage Suite Utility Experts

-Garage Suites Calgary has a professional team of construction, permitting, architectural, marketing and sales experts ready to serve you.
+Garage Suites has a professional team ready to serve you.
 The questions and answers on utility connections for your potential project are just a glimpse of our knowledge of and experience in building backyard suites in Calgary!

 Put your trust in the pros to complete your garage suite project!
-Give us a call anytime at 403-797-4918 or contact us online to discuss your goals and we will be happy to chat!
-We are looking forward to helping you accomplish your backyard suite goals!
+Give us a call anytime at 403-797-4918 or contact us online to discuss your goals and we will be happy to chat — We look forward to helping you accomplish your backyard suite goals!